Sell your flat fast in as little as 7 days

 As you might have guessed by reading the start of this article, there are actually a lot of positives to selling your house with the tenants in situ, some of which you might not have considered.

 We’ve listed some of what we consider to be the best “pros” for you below:

 Maintaining rental income right until completion

-If you are selling a more typical residential property you would look at putting it on the open market but selling on the open market takes months (usually anywhere between 3-9 months) – so whilst you’re in the property over those months you typically have to cover the expenses, including all the bills, mortgage payments, and anything that needs to be repaired whilst it’s up for sale to ensure it is presentable for viewings.
+If you are selling a more typical residential property you would look at putting it on the open market but selling on the open market takes months (usually anywhere between 3-9 months) – so whilst you’re in the property over those months you typically have to cover the expenses, including all the bills, house repayments, and anything that needs to be repaired whilst it’s up for sale to ensure it is presentable for viewings.
 On the flip side, however, if you have tenants, they are hopefully paying rent right up until the point that you sell, meaning all your costs are completely covered.

 There’s no renovation required

 When you come to sell a property you’ll often have to give it a bit of a revamp, whether that be a small redecorating job or some major fixes, you usually have to do something.
 When you have tenants then usually you can’t do these jobs as regularly, and for the most part, as long as it’s liveable that will be accepted by a potential landlord buyer – you have a little more leeway.

 The process of an eviction can be long, you will have to serve your tenants with a section 21.
 This is a notice of possession meaning you can take control of the property at the end of the tenancy agreement or an agreed break clause.
 You don’t have to give any particular reason for the eviction, but sometimes it can feel like a pretty tough thing to do, especially if you’re tenants have done nothing wrong, so it’s often not the route that people want to go down – that or they have a long fixed term.